OpenLLMteam/openllm/docs/SETUP.md

 # Setup Guide

-This guide will walk you through setting up the Discord LLM Bot from scratch.
+This guide will walk you through setting up OpenLLM from scratch.

 ## Prerequisites